format-message/format-message/packages/eslint-plugin-format-message/README.md

 This rule takes an object for an argument.
 If the object has a truthy `allowNonLiteral` property, then passing a variable instead of an object literal is assumed to have all the necessary parameters.

+Parameters support nested data objects.
+To prevent any issues, it's recommended that you avoid using object keys with `.` if you're using nested data.

 #### no-missing-translation

 If translation settings are provided, each locale must have a translation for each message.